SimoneFumagalli/Software_and_Computing/README.md

             Test set of labels.

         multiple_clf: list
-            LIst of output from the multiple classification function. ten_label : bool, optional
+            List of output from the multiple classification function.

+        ten_label : bool, optional
             The default is False.